cloud-elements/devportal/docs/elements/servicenow/events.md

     {% include note.html content="Make sure that you include the User and Organization keys in the header.
 See <a href=index.html#authenticating-with-cloud-elements>the Overview</a> for details. " %}

 1. Locate the `token` and `id` in the response and save them for all future requests using the element instance.
-2. Follow up on the developer instance by following the instructions in [Manage Your Developer Instance](authenticate/#manage-your-developer-instance).

 ### Example JSON with Polling